 Now’s the time to plant out greenhouse tomatoes for a bumper crop.
 Don’t forget to water regularly and support the plant.
 You can also plant out or direct sow half-hardy annuals, eg French beans, squash and pumpkins, when you are sure the frosts are over.

 Once the frosts are over, plant out half-hardy annuals, and all of your dahlias and chrysanthemums.
-Start successional planting of gladioli and sow biennials, eg wallflowers, sweet willams and foxgloves.
+Start successional planting of gladioli and sow biennials, eg wallflowers, sweet williams and foxgloves.

 Brassicas: kale, cauliflower, late purple sprouting broccoli, spring cabbage.